Holzhaus/serato-tags/docs/fileformats.md

 - `serato_markers`
 - `serato_markers2`

-For unknown reasons, the data format in Ogg Vorbis files seems differ significantly from other files types.
+For unknown reasons, the data format in Ogg Vorbis files seems differ significantly from other file types.

 ## AAC